Witches Wombs

 Photo: Anders Bergön/Växjö Konsthall & myself.
 Supported by Växjö Konsthall, Helge Ax:son Johnssons Stiftelse, A-N Artists Bursaries

-These works relates to the silenced voices of women (and some men) who where pointed out as trollkona (Sweden, Småland) / witches, accused, tortured and killed.
+These works relates to the silenced voices of women (and some men) who where pointed out as trollkona / witches 1550-1626 (Sweden, Småland) and accused, tortured, killed.
 I wanted to bring forth the terms of accusations, methods and it's relation to superstition, power, and the development of capitalism.
-The womb is the last ogan to decompose after a womans body has died.
-The exhibition named the 12 first women that were accused and killed.
-It was a gesture towards recognising their deaths by the induced violence towards their bodies and minds by men.
-A constitution which in part shaped the violence and control of the female body that we still see in society today.
+The womb is the last organ to decompose after a womans body has died.